The Faces Game

 An activity that uses film as a gateway to explore bullying and standing up for others.

-Anger is tricky - it can often be another emotion in disguise so sometimes before we jump to 'anger management' some detective work might be useful.
-Here's some tips on how to support angry-looking tamariki.
+Anger is tricky... it can often be another emotion in disguise.
+These tips explore how to 'play detective' and support angry-looking tamariki.

 Excitement is a wonderful thing, but still hard to 'come down from'.
 Emotional regulation is important for excitable tamariki too!